Netflix/vmaf/README.md

 int disable_avx, int enable_transform, int phone_model, int do_psnr, int do_ssim, int do_ms_ssim, char *pool_method);
 ```

 Here, *read_frame* is a callback function which can be used to pass data from a program to VMAF. *user_data* is a program specific data that can be used by the callback function.
+For sample usage of *compute_vmaf*, refer to [wrapper/src/main.cpp](wrapper/src/main.cpp).

 To uninstall the library run: